ialberdic/weather/README.md

 ## Still to finish if this app were LIVE (production)

 1. Wrap rows in a button to get on hover and clicking easily
+2. Get first card selected by default...no time to do it :(
-1. Create constatnt for endpoints in .env file.
+2. Create constatnt for endpoints in .env file.
 Add Docker? ...Likely
-2. Some tests to get a good coverage
+3. Some tests to get a good coverage
 4. To create a utils file to keep segments constants just to be cleaner, in the end we should trust the details coming from the API call.
 However, details change and it is not a good practice code like (< 24); which means 3 days, 8 segments by day.

-4. **THE MOST IMPORTANT**
+5. **THE MOST IMPORTANT**

 A couple of bugs left to fix

 1. Try to find out I know you will, (In the first load (Just in the first page) clicking on cards dont get values in BarChart updated.
    It is easy to fix :)
 2. Last page show 2 cards, it should not.
-A fix would be to control how many days left to show...
+A fix could be to control how many days left to show...

 **Just to comment, I would love to create another folder (for example "native") and start to code a React Native app sharing same Redux used for the Web app**